-Finance
+6: Finance

 Section 151 of the Local Government Act 1972 requires a council to ensure that one officer has responsibility for the proper administration of its financial affairs.
-In 2021-22 this responsibility was held by the Director (Corporate Services), with a Deputy Section 151 officer also appointed - Assistant Director (Corporate Services).
+In 2021-22 this responsibility was held by the Director (Corporate Services), with a Deputy Section 151 officer also appointed -Assistant Director (Corporate Services).
 The council's financial management arrangements conform to the requirements of CIPFA's guidance on the Role of the Chief Financial Officer in Local Government.

-In terms of its financial controls, we work to the principles and standards within CIPFA's Financial Management Code.
-To test and ultimately demonstrate that our processes satisfy the principles established by CIPFA's Financial Management Code, a self-assessment was undertaken in 2021-22.
+In terms of its financial controls, the council works to the principles and standards within CIPFA's Financial Management Code.
+To test and ultimately demonstrate that council processes satisfy the principles established by CIPFA's Financial Management Code, a self-assessment was undertaken in 2021-22.
 It concluded no significant improvements were required, with compliance fully achieved in each of the 17 standards.

-We have a 10-year Medium-Term Financial Plan in place, which sets out the forecasted budget for the council over the period.
-This is supported by the Medium Term Financial Strategy (MTFS), which outlines how the authority wants to structure and manage its finances in full consideration of the successful delivery of our corporate objectives.
+The council has in place a 10-year Medium-Term Financial Plan, which sets out the forecasted budget for the council over the period.
+This is supported by the Medium Term Financial Strategy (MTFS), which outlines how the authority wants to structure and manage its finances in full consideration of the successful delivery of the council's corporate objectives.
 In 2021-22, the council introduced a new five-year MTFS spanning 2022-23 to 2026-27.

-Regular budget monitoring took place in 2021-22 in order to manage our Net Revenue Budget.
+Regular budget monitoring took place in 2021-22 to manage the council's Net Revenue Budget.
 Regular meetings are held between officers and the Cabinet Portfolio Holders to discuss any specific budget issues and budget monitoring reports were presented to the Finance & Audit Committee and Cabinet on a quarterly basis throughout 2021-22.
 Directors, Assistant Directors and Service Managers are responsible for the financial management of service areas within the council, which includes the effective monitoring of financial performance against budget.